RevenueHunt/docs/docs/how-to-guides/show-quiz-answers-in-orders.md

 It’s possible to know exactly which orders in your Shopify Orders tab come from the quiz.

+1. Make sure your quiz is connected to [Shopify Customers](https://docs.revenuehunt.com/how-to-guides/send-leads-to-shopify-customers/) and that you've [enabled Order Notes](https://help.shopify.com/en/manual/online-store/themes/themes-by-shopify/vintage-themes/customizing-vintage-themes/get-more-information-with-order-notes) in your Shopify Theme.
-1. To activate this option navigate to the `Connect` tab in the quiz and scroll down to find `Shopify Orders Tagging (Beta)` tab.
+2. To activate Shopify Orders Tagging option navigate to the `Connect` tab in the quiz and scroll down to find `Shopify Orders Tagging (Beta)` tab.
-2. To allow the quiz to add tags and question answers to your orders, simply click `connect`.
+3. To allow the quiz to add tags and question answers to your orders, simply click `connect`.
-3. Make sure to `Publish` the quiz in the top right corner.
+4. Make sure to `Publish` the quiz in the top right corner.

 From that moment all the orders under the Shopify Orders list will display a small `Notes` section with the tags related to the quiz.